misenhower/homebridge-wyze-connected-home/README.md

 ## Configuration

-Use the settings UI in Homebridge Config UI X or add the following to the platforms section of your config file:

-Supported devices will be discovered and added to Homebridge automatically.
 Use the settings UI in Homebridge Config UI X to configure your Wyze account, or manually add the following to the platforms section of your config file:

 ```js